SUSE/doc-unversioned/trento/migration/systemd-install.md

 ### Install PostgreSQL

-This guide was tested with the following PostgreSQL version:
+The current instructions are tested with the following PostgreSQL
+version:

 - **13.9 for SP3**
 - **14.10 for SP4**